zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![On the Manage Plugins screen, the Available tab is selected, \"nodejs\" is entered into the filter box, and NodeJS is checked in the filter results.
 The Install without restart button is highlighted.](media/jenkins-plugins-nodejs.png "Manage Plugins page")

-19. Scroll up to the top the screen, and select **Manage Jenkins** from the left-hand menu.
+19. Scroll up to the top of the screen, and select **Manage Jenkins** from the left-hand menu.

     ![Screenshot of the Jenkins left-hand menu with Manage Jenkins link highlighted.](media/jenkins-manage.png "Jenkins menu")